 Best served warm, and then stored in a fridge, although it shouldn't last long!

-- Ask your guests to donate whatever they can afford for their meal, to help more families get hospice care.
+- Set up a JustGiving page so your friends and family can donate to help more families get hospice care.

 Note: the images used to illustrate the recipes above are stock photographs